gjc14/cloudflare-pages-remix-prisma-d1/README.md

 ## How to use

-**You'll have to deploy Remix on Pages by specifying /remix as root**
+You'll have to deploy Remix on Pages by specifying /remix as root

-**Prisma Worker should deploy separately to a worker**
+Prisma Worker should deploy separately to a worker

-### Setup D1
+# Setup D1

-1. ⭐️ and clone the repo
+## 1. ⭐️ and clone the repo

 ```sh
 git clone https://github.com/GJC14/cloudflare-pages-remix-prisma-d1.git
 cd cloudflare-pages-remix-prisma-d1
 ```

-2. Install dependencies
+## 2. Install dependencies

 ```sh
 # In both remix and prisma-worker
 npm install
 ```

-3. Configurate `/prisma-worker/wrangler.toml` and `/remix/wrangler.toml`
+## 3. Configurate `/prisma-worker/wrangler.toml` and `/remix/wrangler.toml`

 binding services
 YOUR_DATABASE_NAME and YOUR_DATABASE_ID, please refer to **Dashboard > Workers & Pages > D1**